axelerant/testimonials-widget/readme.txt

 * Sort by meta key - Used when Random order is disabled and sorting by a testimonials meta key is needed
 * ORDER BY Order - DESC or ASC
 * Random order - Unchecking this will rotate testimonials per ORDER BY and ORDER BY Order
-* Refresh Interval - Seconds between testimonial rotations or 0 for no refresh
+* Rotation Speed - Seconds between testimonial rotations or 0 for no refresh

 = Shortcodes =
 * [testimonialswidget_list] - list of testimonials